-Emerging as a composer with a unique, yet quintessentially American sound, Drew Hemenger's music has been heard all over the United States and Canada as well as parts of Europe and Asia.
+Emerging as a composer with a unique, yet quintessentially American sound, Drew Hemenger's music has been heard all over North America, Europe, and as far as Russia and Asia.
 Described as "deceptively simple" (New Music Box); "perfectly crazy" (Sequenza 21); and "unlike anything I've heard before - in a good way!"
 (Ned Rorem), Hemenger's music has been performed in venues ranging from Carnegie Hall and Lincoln Center to intimate churches in the Midwest.
 Although he now considers himself a New Yorker, Hemenger remains close to his Ohio roots.

 Currently, Hemenger is working on a large-scale opera about a Filipina mail-order bride and her marriage to Oklahoma City bomber Terry Nichols.
-"Marife" is based on a novella by Filipino-American writer Marianna Villanueva, who is also writing the libretto.
+Marifé is based on a novella by Filipino-American writer Marianna Villanueva.

 Winner of Boston University's 1996 ALEA III International Composition Competition, Hemenger's residencies and fellowships include the Virginia Center for the Creative Arts, the Banff Centre, Omi International Arts Center, and the Bowdoin and Aspen Music Festivals.
 He has also served as Composer-in-Residence for the New York-based dance company, RamosDance.

 Hemenger earned a Bachelor's degree in Trumpet Performance from Ohio Wesleyan University, after which he studied composition at The Juilliard School with Stanley Wolfe.
 His Master's and Doctoral degrees are from the Manhattan School of Music where he studied principally with Richard Danielpour.
 Other teachers and mentors include George Crumb, David Del Tredici, Sebastian Currier, and Robert Beaser.